 Finally we would like to point out what is so appealing about the expression~\eqref{GUEkernel}.
 For this aim, we consider the shifted variables $(a_1,a_2)\to (nx+a_1,nx+a_2)$ that is a zoom into the local statistics at the point $x\in\mathbb{R}$.
-To evaluate the kernel, we rescale the contours of $z'$ and $z$ by the radius $r=|z_-|=|G(x)|$, i.e., $z'\to|z_-|z'$ and $z\to rz$, and additional shift the contour of $z$ by $i{\rm Im}(z_+)/r$, which is indeed possible as long as $|x|\neq2$.
+To evaluate the kernel, we rescale the contours of $z'$ and $z$ by the radius $r=|z_-|=|G(x)|$, i.e., $z'\to r\,z'$ and $z\to r\,z$, and additional shift the contour of $z$ by $i{\rm Im}(z_+)/r$, which is indeed possible as the integrand is entire and has an exponential decay for $|{\rm Re}(z)|\to\infty$.
 Then, we can evaluate the first term in the factor $[1-(z/z')^n]/[z'-z]$ via the residue theorem and find

-The first integral is evidently the famous sine-kernel~\cite{Forresterbook} on the proper domain when $|x|<2$ while it vanishes for $|x|\geq2$.
-The latter term can be shown that it vanishes as long as $|x|\neq2$.
-For the edges at $x=\pm2$ they yield the contribution of the Airy-kernel~\cite{Forresterbook} after proper deformation of the $z$ contour.
-This deformation is necessary since the singularity at $z=z'$ is only then non-integrable when the two contours cross each other at a vanishing angle.
+The first integral is evidently the famous sine-kernel~\cite{Forresterbook} on the proper domain when $|x|<2$ (Note that then $r=1$) while it vanishes for $|x|\geq2$.
+The latter term can be shown to vanish as long as $|x|\neq2$.
+We do not show this here as it is well-known and the computations are standard, it does not differ much from the one in~\cite{Liu2017}.
+For the edges at $x=\pm2$ this second term yields the contribution of the Airy-kernel~\cite{Forresterbook} after proper deformation of the $z$ contour.
+This deformation is necessary since the singularity at $z=z'$ becomes non-integrable when the two contours cross each other at a vanishing angle.